Relintai/pandemonium_engine_docs/03_usage/04_ui/04_gui_navigation.md

 and controller support for navigation and interaction.
-There are two main reasons why this is beneficial for projects: improved accessibility (not everyone can use mouse or touch controls for interactions), and getting your project ready for `consoles doc_consoles )` (or just for people who prefer to game with a controller on PC).
+There are two main reasons why this is beneficial for projects: improved accessibility (not everyone can use mouse or touch controls for interactions), and getting your project ready for consoles (or just for people who prefer to game with a controller on PC).

 Navigating between UI elements with keyboard or controller is done by changing which node is actively selected.
 This is also called changing UI focus.